avasant21/jenkins-practice/README.md

 8. Add jenkins user in docker group and restart jenkins service
 9. Install packer and terraform in slave
 10. Rename /usr/bin/packer to /usr/bin/packr
+11. Configure slave user and password as credentials
-11. Configure slave in jenkins master with label 'aws'
+12. Configure slave node in jenkins master with label 'aws'
-12. Configure the Pipeline job
+13. Configure the Pipeline job
-13. Execute the Pipeline
+14. Execute the Pipeline